eHealthExperts/k2-creek/README.md

 ## Requirements
 * [K2](https://k2.ehealthexperts.de/) from eHealth Experts GmbH

+## Usage

+Copy the [binary](https://github.com/eHealthExperts/k2-creek/releases/latest) into a desired folder.
+After the binary was executed, the card information at the configured K2 path will be written as XML files next to the binary.
+The following files are created when information is delivered by the card:<br/>

+- `eGK_allgemeineVersicherungsdaten.xml`
+- `eGK_geschuetzteVersichertendaten.xml`
+- `eGK_MFDF_HCA_EF_StatusVD.xml`
+- `eGK_MFEFGDO.xml`
+- `eGK_PersoenlicheVersichertendaten.xml`
+- `eGK_Pruefungsnachweis.xml`
+- `KVK_Daten.xml`
+- `Result.xml`

+For more information of the file content have a look into the WinCrd2XML handbook.

 ## Configuration
 Locate a file `config.ini` next to the binary to configure the URL to work with.<br/>
 The following example shows the default values.